A stylish chandelier from the Banci factory in Florence

 Description

-Golden Iron Lantern and Banci Crystal, 1 light E27 covered with a ring of crystal droplets, placed inside a cage structure made of gilded iron leaf elements, spirally arranged, connected at the bottom with a satin glass end.
+Golden Iron Lantern and Banci Crystal, 1 light E27 covered with a ring of crystal drops, placed inside a cage structure made of gilded iron leaf elements, spirally arranged, connected at the bottom with a satin glass end.
 This antique entrance lantern is a handcrafted piece by Banci from Florence, dating from the 1980s to the 1990s.

 It is in perfect condition.

 Many styles characterize antique furniture, but a few are particularly notable.
 Eclectic furniture originates from the 19th century, during the reign of the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally, the Victorian English style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture dates from the late 18th to early 19th century, inspired by the reign of Napoleon.
-It features significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century.
+It was influenced by Napoleon’s reign, characterized by strong references to Roman and Greek decorative motifs.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
+Lion paws, eagle heads—these are common features in Renaissance-style furniture.
 Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when searching for a luxurious antique that fits your interior.
+This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details